Burial costs in Australia: a peaceful cemetery among gum trees at dawn

 How much does a headstone cost?

-$2,000 to $10,000+ depending on size and material.
+Typically around $2,000 to $10,000 or more depending on size and material (indicative, publicly listed pricing reviewed June 2026).
 Billed by the monumental mason, not the funeral director.
 Usually installed 6 to 12 months after the funeral.

 What is a graveside service?

 A funeral held at the burial site instead of a chapel.
-Base packages $5,878 to $11,220.
-Saves on venue hire but cemetery fees remain the same.
+Advertised base packages typically run around $5,878 to $11,220 (indicative).
+Saves on venue hire but cemetery fees remain the same. --- *This page contains general information about funeral costs and is not financial or legal advice.
+Prices change and individual circumstances vary.
+Always request an itemised quote and, for prepaid or financial planning decisions, seek independent advice.*

 When you are ready